 As governments funnel more state aid into airlines, they are likely to start demanding something in return.
 One possible scenario is that they will switch to supporting only airlines that were well-managed and financially sound before the crisis, and that are vital to national interests.
 Failing airlines may be forced to overhaul their business models and management.
 There have already been calls for governments to support only financially sound businesses across a range of sectors, as anything else would lead to an uncertain and unsustainable economic recovery.

-Aid is not focused on sustaining 'viable' business models Correlation between size of aid and pre-crisis ROIC close to zero
+Aid is not focused on sustaining 'viable' business models Correlation between size of aid and pre-crisis ROIC close to zero tackle climate change.
+Some governments have already offered bailouts with climate-related conditions.

 (4) Image: IATA